 We selected a popular (but in hindsight a fairly slow, whiny) song that did not sound good when sung by the original artist and certainly would not be improved when crooned in our dulcet tones.
 Quite earnestly we set up a recording situation where the song would be playing and we’d record ourselves singing to it.
 We did not think through what we’d do with this sophisticated ‘demo tape’; I suppose feeling confident we’d just be ‘discovered’.

 Suffice it to say after seriously singing our duet’ish way through the tune we listened to our recording.
 I don’t recall much dialog ensuing, more a ‘knowing’ being recording artists was not in our collective cards.
 I’m hopeful someone burned that tape.

 When digging through my Mom’s recipe folder and discovering this Wassail recipe in my brother’s ‘teeny guy’ scrawl I knew I had to make it.
 I don’t recall ever having Wassail but seem to have heard it woven in with some Christmas Carol.
 My first thought of course was how to spike it.
-I plowed into my favorite neighborhood family run liquor store (North Boulder Liquor) who has entertained my concoctions over the past year when seeking help.
+I plowed into my favorite neighborhood family run liquor store that has entertained my concoctions over the past year when seeking help.
 We collaboratively settled on bourbon, feeling rum to be too sweet and Mai Tai’ish when paired with the rest of the ingredients.

 I was charmed to see the little purple punctuation prompts on this recipe card, confirming my suspicion it was originally intended as a Christmas send home for parents AND an English assignment.
 You’ll note the ‘ok’ in the same purple pen validating his culinary writing attempt as passable.